Ngorongoro Crater, Tanzania

 Established in the early 1920s as a coffee farm, Gibb's Farm has retained the charm of life in East Africa during that era.
 It is positioned 5 kilometers from the village of Karatu, at the entrance to the Ngorongoro Highlands, midway between Lake Manyara and the Ngorongoro Crater.
 Gibb's Farm commands spectacular views of the surrounding farmlands, and the forested slopes to the rear are home to an abundance of wildlife, including elephant and leopard.

-Gibb's Farm has several gorgeous new Farm Cottages and 2 standard rooms, all set among the gardens.
-The main facilities, a sitting room, reading room, dining room, internet café, bar and gift shop, are situated in the old farmhouse.
+Gibb's Farm has 17 farm cottages and one two bedroom cottage ideal for families, all set among the gardens.
+The main facilities including a sitting room, reading room, dining room, bar and gift shop, are situated in the old farmhouse.
 The old-colonial farmhouse still has the character of a well cared-for private house with roaring fires and friendly service, and guests wake up to fresh coffee, a multitude of flowers and breathtaking views.

 The fruit, vegetable and flower gardens now cover 10 acres and everything is grown organically using only natural fertiliser from the farm.
 The farm provides the milk, coffee, eggs and meat which are served to guests, and the meals are truly superb.
 In the shadow of the forest, there is a tree nursery where hundreds of young saplings are grown to encourage the use of native tree species in the local villages.

-There are six en-suite bungalows and 14 en-suite cottages available at Gibb's farm.
+There are 17 en-suite cottages available at Gibb's farm and one two bedroom cottage with private lounge area, ideal for a family or couples traveling together.
 Each cottage has its own theme and is furnished with eucalyptus floors, hand crafted furniture, two queen sized beds, indoor and outdoor showers, a fireplace and a private veranda.

 Children are welcome to come and stay at Gibb's farm, however there are no child specific facilities available for them.